dakotastates/node-zoom/plan.md

 - Initialize our first view - DONE
 - Create a room id - DONE
 - Add the ability to view our own Video DONE
-- Add ability to allow others to stream their Video
+- Add ability to allow others to stream their Video DONE
 - Add styling
 - Add the ability to create messages
 - Add mute button